 Whether they are about a specific area of study or just for fun, questions are a terrific way to get kids thinking critically and creatively.
 You probably already use questioning as part of your teaching – the Socratic Method.
 You probably also use them to generate discussions and as journal prompts.
-Here are some other things you can do with a good question.
+Here are a few other creative ways to use questions.

 At the Start of the Year

-Use a Would You Rather Question (you can get 20 of them here for free) or any other question with 2 or 5 or so choices.
+Use a Would You Rather Question (you can get 20 of them here for free) or any other question with two or five or so choices.
 Students can vote with their bodies, by moving to a part of the room, with hands, or by moving name tags.
-From there you can have student discuss their position and see if anyone changes their minds.
+From there you can have students discuss their positions and see if anyone changes their mind.
 Or you can analyze the data.

 A good poll question has 3-5 answers.
-You can make it relevant to a holiday (which of these 5 choices is your favorite Halloween treat?) or a topic of study (which of these 4 dinosaurs is your favorite?).
-For homework, students can collect data from 20 or more people over a few days or a week (categories with tally marks work well).
-You then have some wonderful data to work with.
+You can make it relevant to a holiday (which of these five choices is your favorite Halloween treat?) or a topic of study (which of these four dinosaurs is your favorite?).
+For homework students can collect data from 20 or more people over a few days or a week (categories with tally marks work well).
+You then have some wonderful data with which to work.
 Students can use graph paper to make a bar chart or Excel to make any number of different charts.
 Students can then answer questions about their charts and compare them to their classmates’ charts.
 You could also combine all the data to make one large class chart.

-Brainstorming a list of question about an area of study before you begin the unit is a great way to get kids interested in the topic.
+Brainstorming a list of questions about an area of study before you begin the unit is a great way to get kids interested in the topic.
 It also tells you what they are wondering about.
 You can use the list to partially guide the unit, or send individual students or small groups on quests to find the answers to specific questions.
-At the end of the unit, go back to your questions and see how many you have found answers for.
+At the end of the unit, go back to your questions and see how many for which you have found answers.

 Generating Questions with Literature